HenkVanDerMeer/OCJP8-Sandbox/A.md

 #### 3. Describe a lambda expression; refactor the code that uses an anonymous inner class to use a lambda expression; describe type inference and target typing
 A *lambda expression* is a block of code that gets passed around, like an anonymous method.
 It has 3 parts:
-* A parameter list containing zero or more parameters; parameter types are optional, the list is wrapped in parentheses that can be omitted only if there is exactly one parameter and the parameter type is not specified
+* A parameter list containing zero or more parameters; parameter types are optional, the list is wrapped in parentheses that can be omitted only if there is exactly one parameter and the parameter type is not specified.
+If a parameter type is specified, it must be specified for all parameters.
 * An arrow operator `->`
 * The body calling a single method and returning the result of that method; curly braces are optional, unless the body contains more than one statement.
 In that case all statements must end with a semicolon.